 All chidlren with cancer are now entitled to a medical card without a means test.
-This is due to a significant campaign by the Our Children's Health group supported by Childhood Cancer Foundation and other children's charities. as well as individual parents who took up the cause.
-Many taks to all those who campaigned i order to make things better for all of us affected by childhood cancer.
+This is due to a significant campaign by the Our Children's Health group supported by Childhood Cancer Foundation and other children's charities, as well as individual parents who took up the cause.
+Many thanks to all those who campaigned in order to make things better for all of us affected by childhood cancer.
 The current entitlements are taken directly from the HSE website.

 The HSE has granted Medical Card eligibility to children under the age of 18 years, who have been diagnosed with cancer.
 The parent or guardian whose child has had a diagnosis of cancer within the last 5 years, can apply for a Medical Card by completing an Application Form MC1 (B).
 An Irish language version of the MC1B form (Foirm Iarratais ar Chárta Leighis do Pháistí faoi 18 bliain) is also available